1. What is Defense Fuel Support Point (DFSP) San Pedro, and why is it important?

 4. When would commercial operations start at the Marine and Main terminals?

 Commercial operations at the Main and Marine Terminals would start following the signing of commercial outlease agreements with the Navy.
-The Marine Terminal lease is currently scheduled to be signed in fall 2022.
-The Main Terminal lease is currently scheduled to be signed in early 2024, although this schedule could change depending upon the time required to complete environmental documentation.
+The Marine Terminal lease is currently scheduled to be signed in fall 2025.
+The Main Terminal lease is currently scheduled to be signed once all environmental documentation is complete, but additional environmental analysis may be needed first.

 5. How much would this project cost and where would the money come from?